chris-decker/Newsgroup-NLP/README.md

 # Newsgroup-NLP
-Natural Language Processing, Analysis, and KNN classification modeling performed on a selection of newsgroup postings using R.
+Natural Language Processing, analysis, and classification modeling performed on a selection of newsgroup postings using R.